raphickie/book_summaries/c# in depth (and after).md

 - #pragma - just for warnings, not errors
 - Expression q = (string x, string y) => x + y; - q.toString will return (x,y) => x+y.
 Cool.

+# Dynamics

-- Nice thing with Dynamic:
+- Nice practical use for Dynamic:
   -- create overloads for different parameter types
   -- call method for dynamic type
   -- compiler chooses which method to use

-# Dynamics

 - ExpandoObject: additional object from Dynamic.
 When using statically, it has Dictionary inside.
 - You cannot use extension methods for dynamic